curtisalexander/rprofile-init/README.md

 **Q:** Why not just use a global `~/.Rprofile`?

 **A:** When using [packrat](rstudio.github.io/packrat/) as part of an R project, `packrat` automatically creates an `.Rprofile` file within the project directory.
 Running `rprofile-init` copies the `rprofile-init/Rprofile` file into the local `.Rprofile` file, thus adding custom content to an already created `.Rprofile` file.

+Ultimately, this is a quick hack that allows a user to "inherit" the contents of a global `.Rprofile` into local `.Rprofile` instances.